 How is the target calculated?

-The calculator takes the annual spending need, grosses it up for taxes, subtracts other income sources, and divides by the withdrawal rate.
+The calculator takes the income needed from investments (Step 6) and divides by the withdrawal rate.
 That gives you the target portfolio in today's dollars.
 It then inflates that number to future dollars based on the inflation rate and years until retirement.

 This is a read-only field that shows the total balance from the accounts you've assigned to the goal.
 You can't edit it here — to change it, update the account balances under Profile > Accounts or adjust the account assignments on the goal.

 If the client expects to receive a lump sum at some point before retirement (an inheritance, business sale, property sale, etc.), add it here.
 For each lump sum, you enter the amount and the year it's expected.
-You can toggle whether the amount is in today's dollars or future dollars.
+You can toggle whether the amount is in today's dollars or future dollars, either at the lump-sum level or as a default for the goal.

 The annual return you expect the client's retirement portfolio to earn before retirement.
 Enter a single rate (e.g., 7%) or toggle to staged returns if you want to model different return rates for different periods.